flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 ##### Provisioning-time / OS upgrade / run-time

-Flatcar ships with a number of mechanisms to attest the authenticity of artifacts consumed by our users when provisioning and when updating Flatcar.
+Flatcar ships with a number of mechanisms to attest the authenticity of artifacts consumed both when provisioning and when updating Flatcar.
-We further assess the authenticity of all OS binaries - which reside on a separate, read-only partition - at each boot.
+Further, Flatcar assesses the authenticity of all OS binaries - which reside on a separate, read-only partition - at each boot.

 ![supply_chain_provision](../img/supply-chain-provision-runtime.png)

 ###### Validation at provisioning time

-The public key component of our image signing key (see above) is [available from our website](https://www.flatcar.org/security/image-signing-key/) for verification.
+The public key component of the Flatcar image signing key (see above) is [available from the Flatcar website](https://www.flatcar.org/security/image-signing-key/) for verification.
 Using the public key, installation images can be validated against their signatures before provisioning, either manually by the user or (preferred) automatically by provisioning automation.
 In either case the Flatcar project provides the means for validation, but executing the process is ultimately in the responsibility of the operator / user.
 In other words, while strongly recommended, validation is not enforced by the distribution, i.e. there are no mechanisms in place which would prevent installation of an image that was not validated.